 Use the 24-hour rule when rejected

-One trap that you can fall into is swallowing in those rejections and then letting those rejections define you.
+One trap that you can fall into is wallowing in those rejections and then letting those rejections define you.

-Don’t do that…swallow your pride, except the rejection and move on.
-In fact, if you experience a particularly difficult rejection…say you’ve prepared for a funding meeting for months, talked to the right people and got all your papers in order…and they turn you down…go sulk for 24 hours.
+Don’t do that…swallow your pride, accept the rejection and move on.
+In fact, if you experience a particularly difficult rejection…say you’ve been preparing for a funding meeting for months, talked to the right people and got all your papers in order only to be turned down, go sulk for 24 hours.